-As the content manager for ENDPAIN, Fraser Hammersly use her background in philosophy, writing, media production, and comedy to produce and collaborate on stories with contributors.
+As the content manager for ENDPAIN, Fraser Hammersly uses her background in philosophy, writing, media production, and comedy to produce and collaborate on stories with contributors.
 Originally from San Francisco and a decade-long resident of LA, she identifies with the sunny and revolutionary spirit of her home state.
-In her free time, she enjoys tending to her 20 gallon freshwater aquarium and going on long walks around the city.
+In her free time, she enjoys doing stand-up comedy, tending to her freshwater aquarium, and going on long walks around the city.

 Photos By Incausa